-Before Mike Lum came along in 1967, only three men from Hawaii had played in the majors, and none since 1945.
-Both before and after World War II, quite a few Hawaiian ballplayers had gone to Japan -- but for mainland fans, Lum became a longstanding reminder of baseball in the Aloha State.
-The outfielder-first baseman was rarely a regular, but he did enough to last for 15 seasons.
-As of 2011, he still led all islanders in big-league games (1,517) and home runs (90).
+Before Mike Lum came along in 1967, only three men born and raised in Hawaii had played in the majors, and none since 1945.1 Both before and after World War II, quite a few Hawaiian ballplayers had gone to Japan – but for mainland fans, Lum became a longstanding reminder of baseball in the Aloha State.
+The outfielder-first baseman was never a regular, but he did enough to last for 15 seasons.
+As of 2015, he still led all islanders in big-league games played (1,517).
+He ranked second in home runs (90) behind Shane Victorino.

 Lum was also the first American of Japanese Ancestry (AJA) in the majors.
-It seems apparent from photos of this robust six-footer with Caucasian features, but it is still not widely known that Mike (born in Honolulu in 1945) was the son of a Japanese woman and an American soldier.
-A Chinese couple, Mun Luke and Winnifred Lum, adopted him as a baby.
-They named him Michael Ken-Wai Lum.
+It seems apparent from photos of this robust six-footer with Caucasian features, but for many years it was still not widely known that Mike (born in Honolulu in 1945) was the son of a Japanese woman and an American soldier.2 A Chinese couple, Mun Luke and Winnifred Lum, adopted him as a baby.3 They named him Michael Ken-Wai Lum.
 Even after the Associated Press mentioned the adoption on July 4, 1970, stories about Lum during his playing career and beyond described him as being of Chinese extraction.

 The Braves sent Lum to play with the Aguilas Cibaeñas in the Dominican League that winter.
 When he returned, he played the third-most innings of any Atlanta outfielder in 1968, as Rico Carty missed the season with tuberculosis.
 After the big Dominican returned in ’69, playing time was scarcer – especially after Atlanta added Tony González to go with Hank Aaron and Felipe Alou.